New England Patriots vs. Miami Dolphins NFL Week 18 Odds, Plays and Insights for January 9, 2022

 - The two teams combine to score 46.7 points per game, 6.7 more than the over/under in this contest.

-- The 38.7 combined points per game that these two squads have allowed this season are 1.3 fewer than the 40 over/under in this contest.

-- The average total in Patriots games this season is 44.4, 4.4 points more than Sunday's over/under of 40.
+- This contest's over/under is 1.3 points more than the 38.7 these two squads combine to surrender per game this season.

-- The 44.1 PPG average total in Dolphins games this season is 4.1 points more than this game's over/under.
+- The 40-point over/under for this game is 4.1 points below the 44.1 points per game average total in Dolphins games this season.

 Patriots stats and trends

-- New England is 5-4 against the spread and 6-3 overall when the team churns out more than 334.9 yards.
+- In games that New England piles up over 334.9 yards, the team is 5-4 against the spread and 6-3 overall.

 - The Patriots have 20 giveaways this season, while the Dolphins have 23 takeaways.